petr-mates/deco/deco-maven-plugin/README.md

 # Deco maven plugin

-You can use deco maven plugin to configure your application. deco-maven-plugin is configure to run in verify phase.
+You can use deco maven plugin to configured your application. deco-maven-plugin is configure to run in verify phase.

 maven configuration for deco plugin.